-OCP Section 25 - Development Permit Area No. 8 - Water Conservation 25.5.3 Landscaping - Retaining Stormwater on Site (absorbent landscaping) Where it is feasible: 1.
-Preserve and restore treed areas.
+OCP Section 25 - Development Permit Area No. 8 - Water Conservation - is designated for the purpose of water conservation.

+25.5.3 Landscaping - Retaining Stormwater on Site (absorbent landscaping) Where it is feasible:

+1. Preserve and restore treed areas.
 Trees are the most effective form of absorbent landscaping due to their extensive root zones and their ability to both absorb water from the soil and intercept precipitation on leaves, needles and branches.
 Consider that native conifers are well adapted to local wet winters.